Ji Seong-ho

 Ji Seong-ho (born April 3, 1982) is a South Korean politician who is a member of the National Assembly as a member of the People Power Party (PPP).
-Born in North Hamyong, North Korea, in 1982, he defected to South Korea in 2006, where he worked to raise awareness about the situation in North Korea and to help fellow defectors.
+Born in North Hamgyong, North Korea, in 1982, he defected to South Korea in 2006, where he worked to raise awareness about the situation in North Korea and to help fellow defectors.
 He was elected as a member of the National Assembly in the 2020 South Korean legislative election.

 Early life in North Korea

 Ji was born on April 3, 1982, not far from the Hoeryong concentration camp, and grew up during the North Korean famine of the mid-1990s.
 In 1995, his grandmother died of starvation.
 "The family survived by eating the ground-up cores of corn husks and the roots of cabbages", according to one report.
 Ji later said, "There was no meat and never any oil ...
 Sometimes we could get seaweed and we would also eat mountain grasses ...
 At harvest time, rats in the field would stash seeds down their burrows, which we would dig up.
 Often the rats would attack us and we would club some of them to death and that would give us a real feast."
 Every few days, Ji would go out and steal coal from trains and try to exchange it in the markets for food.

 On March 7, 1996, Ji, then in his early teens, was on a train stealing coal with his mother and sister when he lost consciousness from hunger while jumping from one train car to another and fell through a gap between the cars.
 He later recalled regaining consciousness and seeing the rear of the train receding down the track and then realizing it had run over his body.
 "A piece of very thin flesh was holding my leg to the rest of my body.
 Blood was gushing out", he recalled.
 "I needed to stop the bleeding.
 When I tried to work on my leg, I realized that three of my fingers on my left hand had been sheared off."
 He underwent a four-and-a-half hour operation without anesthetic.
 "The doctors were thinking whether they should let me die or if it was worth it to operate", he later explained.
 "My mom was pleading and crying, so they decided to operate ...
 On the operating table I could feel everything that was being done to my body.
 I was screaming at the top of my lungs ...
 I felt the saw cutting into the bone of my leg, and the scalpel through my flesh.
 Every time I passed out from the pain the surgeon would slap my face to keep me awake.
 The whole hospital heard my screams ...
 The simplest thing to do was cut off everything.
 They didn't try to save my remaining two fingers, they just cut off my hand."